Hemingway Bridge: The Ultimate Productivity Secret

 Originally published October 18, 2023

-Enter the Hemingway Bridge.
+The Hemingway Bridge.

 What is the Hemingway Bridge?

 The idea of the Hemingway Bridge is to stop working only when you know what the next step will be.
+End with the start in mind.

-1. Next steps
+1. Next Steps

-2. Roadblocks you need to resolve
+2. Roadblocks

-4. Final thoughts
+4. Final Thoughts

 #1 Next Steps:

-Real-Life Example: Client meeting reviewing a potential partnership
+Real-life Example: Client meeting reviewing a potential partnership

-When the client meeting wraps, before moving to your next meeting or task, write down the next steps at the bottom of your notes.
+When the client meeting wraps, before moving to your next meeting or task, write down the next steps at the bottom of your meeting notes.

 Your Hemingway Bridge notes might look like this:

-• Send meeting notes to team
+Send meeting notes to team

-• Compile questions for client about the project specifics and schedule follow-up meeting
+Compile questions for client about the project specifics and schedule follow-up meeting

 When you’re ready to take action on the information from the meeting, you know exactly where to start.
 You also have a list to help delegate tasks to the appropriate team members.